-It doesn’t matter how you see yourself, it matters how the others see through you!
+It doesn’t matter how you see yourself; it matters how others see through you!

 The image we want in the eyes of others

-It is important to take care of the image we send and follow it, to become more aware of who we are and how we are perceived, improve it, and have a better awareness of the resources and challenges that are worth being promoted.
+It is essential to take care of the image we send and follow it, to become more aware of who we are and how we are perceived, improve it, and have a better awareness of the resources and challenges worth promoting.

 Who are you when you don’t see yourself

-When I choose to express myself, to “sell” myself in a proactive manner (to actually sell my image) and phrase my own ideas, I realize that that is the moment when I lose contact with here and now, I lose my presence of mind.
+When I choose to express myself, to “sell” myself in a proactive manner (to actually sell my image), and phrase my own ideas, I realize that that is when I lose contact with the here and now; I lose my presence of mind.

-Many people act as if they were blocked in their own worlds, in their own thoughts, so far away from what is currently going on, that they actually survive without living, speak without communicating, look without seeing, and hear without listening.
-I also have this tendency and I’d better stay away from it.
+Many people act as if they were blocked in their own worlds, in their own thoughts, so far away from what is currently going on that they survive without living, speak without communicating, look without seeing, and hear without listening.
+I also have this tendency, and I’d better stay away from it.

-The dynamic identity is always changing, that identity that cannot be categorized by the people who let themselves be categorized.
+The dynamic identity is constantly changing, that identity that cannot be categorized by the people who let themselves be categorized.

 Static identity lacks development.
-An assumed identity, without searching in perspective for that something that might even help identity through differentiation.
-The person that has a static identity surely indulges himself in a sea of resemblance to others, in which defining his identity by way of distinction, of differentiation from others, has no real chance professionally, in the context of an economic crisis like the one between 2007-2014.
+An assumed identity, without searching in perspective for that something, might even help identity through differentiation.
+The person with a static identity indeed indulges himself in a sea of resemblance to others, in which defining his identity by way of distinction, of differentiation from others, has no real chance professionally in the context of an economic crisis like the one between 2007-2014.